 So before you close on your commercial business loan, make sure you get a full list of fees from your lender.

 There’s one more tricky thing you need to know about APR: points.
-Commercial mortgages, much like personal mortgages, sometimes express APR like “6% plus two points,” though obviously the numbers will change.
+Commercial mortgages, much like personal mortgages, sometimes express APR like “6% plus two points,” though obviously, the numbers will change.
 So what are those points?

 Each point costs 1% of your loan amount.
 So for example, one point on a $500,000 loan would be $5,000.
-If you’re offered an APR of 6% plus two points on that loan, that means you’d have to pay $10,000 (two points) to get that 6% rate.
-The exact discount per point can vary from lender to lender.
+If you’re offered an APR of 6% plus two points on that loan, you’d have to pay $10,000 (two points) to get that 6% rate.
+The same discount per point can vary from lender to lender.
 So again, don’t sign anything without clarifying your APR with your lender.